ELowe15/XM-23-Emulator/README.md

 ### Running the Executable
 The executable is named `XM23.exe`.
 The program's main function is also found in the `Emulator.C` file

+### Test Files
+Custom test files which can be loaded and run on the emulator can be found in the folder `test_files`.
+This includes the assembly files and their respective assembled xml files.

 # Assembler

 This converts assembly code into XML format for further processing.
 It includes